openhab/openhab-addons/bundles/org.openhab.persistence.dynamodb/README.md

 This service can be configured using the MainUI or using persistence configuration file `services/dynamodb.cfg`.

-In order to configure the persistence service, you need to configure two things:
+In order to configure the persistence service, you need to configure AWS credentials to access DynamoDB.

-1. Table schema revision to use
-2. AWS credentials to access DynamoDB
+For new users, the other default settings are OK.

+For DynamoDB persistence users with data stored with openHAB 3.1.0 or earlier, you need to decide whether you opt in to "new" more optimized table schema, or stay with "legacy".
+See below for details.

 ### Table schema